WSU-mkijowski/lab-1-hashing-EstuardoXII/README.md

 learned/struggled with for task 1 here

 tail -n +2 data/quiz_data.csv
-I was adding an if statement inside my for-loop to check if the line was the header, but instead I could remove it entirely.
+"I added an if statement inside my for-loop for 'taskone.sh' to check if the line was the header, but instead I could remove it entirely using 'tail'."

 ```